Satyashodhak Samaj: Later years

 The Samaj's critiques of Brahminical tradition in Maharashtra formed the basis for a peasant-based mass movement against the shetji-bhatji class of intelligentsia and the moneylender-landlord.
 In the early 20th century, the Samaj faced difficulty in connecting with the peasant areas of Maharashtra.
 Finding lectures ineffective, the Samaj turned to tamashas, popular folk dramas, to communicate their messages.
 Satyashodhak tamashas followed the traditional format but subverted the pro-Brahmin elements of the dramas.
 They began with an invocation to Ganpati, a traditional deity, but added an explanation that the actual meaning of the word came from gan (people) and pati (leader).
 The invocation to Ganpati was therefore an invocation to the people as a source of rule.
 The plays continued with a discussion of Brahmin tyranny, followed by a story about the efforts of Brahmins to cheat peasants.
-These Satyashodhak tamashas were also used by non-rahman elites for political purposes, including as election propaganda.
+These Satyashodhak tamashas were also used by non-brahman elites for political purposes, including as election propaganda.

 Through the tamashas, the Samaj was able to connect its activities and those of non-Brahmin leaders with general peasant interests.
 The inculcation of Satyashodhak and non-Brahmin ideology in the peasant masses led to rebellion in some parts of Maharashtra.
 In Satara in 1919, tenants revolted against their Brahmin landlords in coordination with the Samaj's anti-religious ideology.
-The Vijayi Maratha newspaper describes the event: “Brahmin land rent had greatly soared … no profit remained to the peasants – then they decided they didn’t want such a low contract on Brahmin lands.
-In this way, the Satyashodhak Samaj freed them from every type of Brahmin slavery.”
+The Vijayi Maratha newspaper describes the event: "Brahmin land rent had greatly soared … no profit remained to the peasants – then they decided they didn’t want such a low contract on Brahmin lands.
+In this way, the Satyashodhak Samaj freed them from every type of Brahmin slavery".
 The process of rebellion in other cities in Maharashtra took a similar shape – the Satyashodhak Samaj arrived with its ideology and its tamashas that mocked Brahmin superiority.
 Peasants stopped relying on Brahmins for religious ceremonies, interrupted Brahmin ceremonies, violated temples, and broke idols.
 Poor, low caste peasants had accepted a social ideology which argued that their status was not legitimised in any religious texts and gave them the right to revolt against their Brahmin landlords in order to achieve a better lifestyle.
 These peasant revolts in Maharashtra showed that the Satyashodhak Samaj's ideology was salient to common people and capable of stimulating group action.